AmirAli5/SQL/README.md

 ![SQL](https://pbs.twimg.com/media/FaEbtoZWYAIUWA6?format=jpg&name=medium)

-In this repo, you'll learn about SQL.<br>
+In this repo, all about SQL.
+SQL is used to communicate with a database.
+According to ANSI (American National Standards Institute), it is the standard language for relational database management systems.
+SQL statements are used to perform tasks such as update data on a database, or retrieve data from a database.<br>

-The topics that covered are:
+Topics that covered are:
 1. Create, Use and Drop Database <br>
   1.1.
 Create a Database <br>
   1.2 Use a Database <br>